 Candidates who have successfully met the required admissions selection criteria may receive an invitation to visit KYCO for an interview.
 This will allow the candidate to visit our campus, participate in a tour, meet campus leaders, and faculty.
-Your interview will also give our faculty additional time to assess both your academic and non-academic qualifications.
+The interview will also give faculty additional time to assess both academic and non-academic qualifications.

-Should you be chosen for an on-site interview, you will receive a link that will enable you to choose a day and time that fits your needs.
-We ask all students who have selected an interview slot to communicate with the school if for any reason they cannot attend or have chosen not to attend.
+Candidates chosen for on-site interview, will receive a link that will enable them to choose a day and time that fits their needs.
+All students who have selected an interview slot must communicate with the school if for any reason they cannot attend or have chosen not to attend.